 🏆 United Rugby Championship Round 8

-The Ulster men have won five of their opening seven games, with the only defeats coming away to Ospreys and this week's opposition, Connacht.
+Ulster currently sit joint second in the URC on 31 points along with Glasgow, with Edinburgh leading the way on 34.
+The Ulster men have won six of their nine games, with the only defeats coming away to Ospreys, Munster and Connacht.

-Connacht are currently in seventh place, with three wins and four defeats to date.
+Connacht are currently in eighth place on 20 points, with four wins and five defeats to date.

-• The Ulstermen have won all three matches in the Championship at Kingspan Stadium this season.
+• Ulster have won all their home matches in both the URC and Heineken Champions Cup at Kingspan Stadium this season.

 • Ulster’s 20-10 victory in Leinster in November ended a six-game losing run to fellow Irish provinces.